operator-framework/java-operator-plugins/docs/tutorial.md

 The `java-operator-plugins` project will scaffold out a Makefile to give Operator SDK users a familiar interface.
-Using the `docker-*` targets you can conveniently build your and push your operator's image to registry.
-In our example, we are using `quay.io`, but any docker registry should work.
+Using the `docker-*` targets you can conveniently build and push your operator's image to a registry.

+To build and push the docker image, you will need to specify the name of the image, `IMG`, that will be built as well as the operating system, `OS`, and the architecture, `ARCH`, that the image will be built for.
+In this example, we are using `quay.io` as the registry the image will be pushed to, but any docker registry should work.

 ```
-make docker-build docker-push IMG=quay.io/YOURUSER/memcached-quarkus-operator:v0.0.1
+make docker-build docker-push IMG=quay.io/YOURUSER/memcached-quarkus-operator:v0.0.1 OS=linux ARCH=arm64
 ```

-This will build the docker image `quay.io/YOURUSER/memcached-quarkus-operator:v0.0.1` and push it to the registry.
+This will build the docker image `quay.io/YOURUSER/memcached-quarkus-operator:v0.0.1` for linux/arm64 and push it to the `quay.io` registry.

 You can verify it is in your docker registry: